Boiler

 thickness, plastic deformation, etc.

-subjected to cyclic loads for a long time, resulting in material fatigue, crack
+The pipeline is subjected to cyclic loads for a long time, resulting in material fatigue, crack expansion, etc.

 The types of boiler tube failure mainly